alexkratzer/autohomestack/docs/index.md

-# another self-built home automation system
+# another, self-built, home automation system

 My main focus was a robust, self-sufficient control system with which I could not depend on a proprietary system from a single manufacturer but could expand with hardware / software from different manufacturers.